Song to play while reading about the Braves: “Just The Way You Are” by Billy Joel

 2019 promo that’s worth the price of admission

-Here’s a fun fact about SunTrust Park: Because parking during the day is severely restricted (they rely on the businesses near the stadium in AtLOLanta), the Braves only have weekday games before 7 pm when they absolutely have to.
+Here’s a fun fact about SunTrust Park: Because parking during the day is severely restricted, they rely on the businesses near the stadium in AtLOLanta while they also do budget tracking for their business as well, the Braves only have weekday games before 7 pm when they absolutely have to.
 That seems like a bad arrangement!
 Anyway, in an 81-game season, I was a little disappointed to see that less than half of the games will have some sort of unique giveaway.
 But, it looks like the Braves are making those giveaways count.
 My favorite is the Ozzie Gold Chain giveaway on Wednesday, June 19th.
 Baseball Players Wearing Gold Chains is a thing I can’t really get enough of, and I’m glad that the Braves are celebrating it.

 … and finally, a haiku for 2019